saidulIslam1602/Fresh-Supply-Chain-Intelligence---Food-Waste-Prediction-Optimization/README.md

 - **Examples**: Sample implementations

 ### Contact
-- **Email**: data-science@bama.no
+- **Email**: contact@freshchain-ai.com
 - **Slack**: #fresh-supply-intelligence
 - **GitHub**: Issues and discussions

 ## 📄 License

-This project is proprietary to BAMA Gruppen AS and is intended for evaluation purposes only.
+This project is a demonstration of advanced data science capabilities for the food industry.

 ---

-**Built with ❤️ for BAMA's Data Science Team**
+**Built with ❤️ for the Food Industry Data Science Community**

 *Demonstrating expertise in Python, SQL, Machine Learning, Statistics, and Business Intelligence for the fresh produce industry.*